Mac0504/MEs-EEG/README.md

 # Experimental Scene and Results

 We simultaneously recorded facial videos and EEG data from 67 participants.
 Following meticulous annotation, we constructed a dataset comprising 453 micro-expression (ME) video clips and 3,015 EEG trials, covering five emotional categories.

 ![image](pictures/pic1.png)

+The overview structure of our proposed MEs-EEG fusion and classification network has a dual-stream architecture and includes three components.

 ![image](pictures/pic2.png)